Time and material vs fixed-price: which contract type to choose for your project?

 The main drawbacks of this type of settlement come down to:

 • Lack of flexibility.
-With the fixed-price contract, the time and budget needed to deliver the final product are known initially.
+With the fixed fee contract, the time and budget needed to deliver the final product are known initially.
 In most cases, such agreements do not allow for any possible modifications during the project.
-Keep in mind that deciding everything in advance, when the project is in its infancy and ultimately at its least stable stage, means that fixed price rates can actually limit the scope and flexibility of the project.
+Keep in mind that deciding everything in advance, when the project is in its infancy and ultimately at its least stable stage, means that fixed budget rates can actually limit the scope and flexibility of the project.

 • Less client involvement.
 It may even be considered a benefit of fixed-price contracts in some cases.
 But let’s make some things clear: it’s always better to be involved in the development process, get regular reports on the workflow, and build a bond between you and your software provider.
 Only through mutual partnerships can the best results be achieved.